Recommended for all pregnant women at any stage of pregnancy, particularly those who will be in the 2nd or 3rd trimester during the influenza season

 Recommended as a single dose between mid 2nd trimester and early 3rd trimester of each pregnancy (ideally at 20–32 weeks)

-Vaccination during pregnancy reduces the risk of pertussis in pregnant women and their young infants by 90%.1 Studies have found no evidence of an increased risk of adverse pregnancy outcomes related to pertussis vaccination during pregnancy.3-8 See Pertussis for more details.
+Vaccination during pregnancy reduces the risk of pertussis in pregnant women and their young infants by 90%.2,3 Studies have found no evidence of an increased risk of adverse pregnancy outcomes related to pertussis vaccination during pregnancy.4-9 Optimal protection is provided when the vaccine is given soon after 20 weeks and protection is lower if given within 2 weeks of birth.
+See Pertussis for more details.

 Printed content may be out of date.
 For up to date information, always refer to the digital version: